-Question Response 1 What are the key events or issues that have had a significant impact on the financial statements The continuing impact of the Coronavirus Pandemic as well as wider economic factors such as general and pay inflation, interest rates and energy costs have impacted the Council in a number of areas. • additional costs and loss of income to the Council caused by the pandemic has led to variations in expenditure and income across all the Council's portfolios • impact on Collection Fund accounting • impact on provision for bad debts In addition to these economic factors the ongoing issues around infrastructure assets and the need to resolve historic audit issues.
-2 Has there been any events, or transactions that has caused a change or adoption of new accounting policies?
+Question Response 1 What are the key events or issues that have had a significant impact on the financial statements Coronavirus Pandemic: additional costs and loss of income to the Council caused by the pandemic has led to variations in expenditure and income across all the Council's portfolios impact on Collection Fund accounting impact on provision for bad debts 2 Has there been any events, or transactions that has caused a change or adoption of new accounting policies?
 No changes to the accounting policies section of the Statement of Accounts document.
 3 Has Management and the Audit Committee considered the appropriateness of the Councils accounting policies?
 Audit Committee considers the Proposed Accounting Policies and Critical Judgements used in the Preparation of the Statement of Accounts annually.
-4 Does that Council use any financial instruments including derivatives There have been no changes to the Council's financial instruments in 2022/23, which remain simple and straightforward.
-The Council does not use LOBO's or derivatives or other complex arrangements.
+4 Does that Council use any financial instruments including derivatives There have been no changes to the Council's financial instruments in either 2020/21 or 2021/22, which remain simple and straightforward The Council does not use LOBO's or derivatives or other complex arrangements.
 5 Are there any significant transactions outside of the normal course of Council business?
-Prepayment of all pension's deficit costs and employers' contributions for the period (2020/21 - 2022/23) totalling c£8M was made in April 2020 with a further top up payment £0.780M was made March 2022.
-6 Has there been any changes in circumstances or events that may lead to an impairment of non-current assets The potential for impairment has been discussed with the in-house property valuer and the annual impairment review requested.
+As above, additional expenditure related to the COVID pandemic, and the payment of various government grants to business and individuals Prepayment of all pension's deficit costs and employers' contributions for the next 3 year period (2020/21 - 2022/23) totalling c£8M was made in April 2020.
+A further top up payment £0.780M was made March 2022 6 Has there been any changes in circumstances or events that may lead to an impairment of non-current assets The potential for impairment has been discussed with the in-house property valuer and the annual impairment review requested.

-We are not aware of any issues that would result in a significant impairment for 2022/23 7 Is the Council a guarantor to any contracts No 8 Are there any contingent liabilities and/ or any un-asserted claims that would affect the financial statements?
+We are only aware of one significant issue in regard to a fire at an investment property affecting 2021/22.
+7 Is the Council a guarantor to any contracts No 8 Are there any contingent liabilities and/ or any un-asserted claims that would affect the financial statements?
 Although there are a number of claims against the Council these are being handled by the Council's legal team and insurers and are not expected to have an impact on the financial statements.
 All known contingent liabilities are disclosed within the financial statements 9 Other than our in-house solicitors are there any other solicitors used by the Council during the year?
 Are they working on open litigation or contingencies from prior years? a.
 Brabners LLP b.
 Eversheds Sunderland LLP c.
 Berrymans Lace Mawer LLP d.
 Weightmans LLP e.
 Gateley Plc f.
 Greenhalgh Kerr Solicitors Eversheds Solicitors have been engaged in the collection of monies owed to the Council from prior litigation.
 10 Has any of the Council's service providers reported any items of fraud, non - compliance with laws or regulations affecting the financial statements None that we are aware of currently 11 What other advisors has the Council consulted during the year?
-Anderton Gables - Project management/ advice in relation to the Mainway project Link Group - Treasury Management advisors PeopleToo - Advice in relation to the Outcomes Based Resourcing programme.

-12 Are you aware of any instances which may have had an impact on The Committee will be aware of the long standing capacity issues the Councils Internal Control Environment? within Finance.
+Anderton Gables - Project management/ advice in relation to the Mainway project Link Group - Treasury Management advisors PA Consulting - LG Reorganisation.
+12 Are you aware of any instances which may have had an impact on the Councils Internal Control Environment?
+The Committee will be aware that of issues in relation to the